ferasbg/crypton/src/README.md

 - wrap the adversarial regularization model to train under two other conditions relating to GaussianNoise and specified perturbation attacks during training specifically.
 - graph the feature representation given graph with respect to the graph of the rest of its computations, and the trusted aggregator eval

+## Future Work
+- create secure gRPC connection between client nodes and trusted aggregator parent node
+- run with ray as a distributed local graph specified by model and task, to aggregate federated environments